DresOperatingSystems/Dresguardian/readme.md

-DresGuardian — A Privacy First Telegram Group Management Bot with Built-in AI and DuckDuckGo Web Search

 A powerful, fully self hosted Telegram bot that puts your privacy first.
 No logs, no tracking, no third-party data collection just pure encrypted functionality.

 Forever Free • Open Source • Zero Compromises on Privacy